Charles Savarin: Political life

 Savarin was one of the most vocal defenders of the Pierre Charles government, often acting for Charles when the later was overseas.
 He was also Chairman of the cabinet sub-committee on the economy.
 This placed him in the forefront of discussions and negotiations with the International Monetary Fund and other donor agencies.
-Savarin was also one of the main speakers at town hall style meetings of the government to inform the public on the serious difficulties facing the economy.
-In 2003 as acting Prime Minister Savarin announced the plans by a foreign company to build a billion dollar oil refinery in Castle Bruce Dominica.
-However attempts by the media to contact the company were unsuccessful and the plan did not proceed.
+Savarin was also one of the main speakers at town hall-style meetings of the government to inform the public on the serious difficulties facing the economy.
+In 2003, as acting Prime Minister Savarin announced the plans by a foreign company to build a billion-dollar oil refinery in Castle Bruce, Dominica.
+Attempts by the media to contact the company were unsuccessful and the plan did not proceed.

-Following the death of Pierre Charles on 6 January 2004, Savarin remained as Tourism Minister following the appointment of Roosevelt Skerrit as Prime Minister.
+Following the death of Pierre Charles on 6 January 2004, Savarin remained as Tourism Minister after the appointment of Roosevelt Skerrit as prime minister.
 The Freedom Party continued to decline and won no seats in the May 2005 General Elections.
-Savarin was however rewarded for his loyalty to the coalition and was named Minister for Foreign Affairs, Trade and Labour.
-In a 2008 Cabinet reshuffle Savarin was made Minister of Public Utilities, Ports and the Public Service.
+Savarin lost re-election in 2005, but was appointed as a senator by Prime Minister Roosevelt Skerrit.
+Savarin was also rewarded for his loyalty to the coalition and was named Minister for Foreign Affairs, Trade and Labour (2005-2007).
+In a cabinet reshuffle, Savarin was made Minister of Public Utilities, Ports and the Public Service from 2007 to 2009.

 Savarin joined the Labour Party and was instrumental in the public campaign for the 2009 General Elections.
-He co-hosted a popular night time show alongside Attorney Anthony Astaphan and DLP stalwart Eddie Lambert.
-Savarin known for his platform oratory skills was also a key figure on the DLP political platform.
+He co-hosted a popular night-time show alongside Attorney Anthony Astaphan and DLP stalwart Eddie Lambert.
+Savarin, known for his platform oratory skills, was also a key figure on the DLP political platform.

+He was appointed minister of public service from 2010 to 2013.

 Trade unionist

 He served as General Secretary of the Civil Service Association (CSA) for nearly two decades and almost single-handedly organised public service employees into the most powerful trade union in Dominica.
-During the public service protest action over a 5% salary cut in 2003, Savarin was at the forefront in defending the government's action.
-This aggravated the PSU leadership, with General Secretary Thomas Letang threatening to revoke Savarin's lifetime membership in the Union.
+During the public service protest action over a 5 percent salary cut in 2003, Savarin was at the forefront in defending the government's action.
+This aggravated the PSU leadership, with General Secretary Thomas Letang threatening to revoke Savarin's lifetime membership in the union.

-Savarin gained nationwide recognition for two CSA-led strikes: the 1973 public service strike over the transfer of radio personality Daniel "Papa Dee" Cauderion, and the September–October 1977 CSA general strike that virtually crippled the island.
+As Gabriel J. Christian has written, "Savarin gained nationwide recognition for two CSA-led strikes: the 1973 public service strike over the transfer of radio personality Daniel 'Papa Dee' Cauderion, and the September–October 1977 CSA general strike which had virtually crippled the island."
 Savarin grew in stature and was the most notable trade union leader on the island.
 The CSA's orientation was middle class, not working class.
 Though its membership came from the formerly disenfranchised Dominican working class, which had gained socio-economic ascendancy through earlier Labour Party reform, most of the CSA leadership was now sympathetic to the Freedom Party.
 Indeed, the CSA and other local trade union now followed the pro business and neo-colonial philosophy of the US AFL-CIO which had pursued a fiercely anti-Leftwing policy in Latin America.